-The certificates awarded are at the graduate level for the Certificate of Teaching and Learning and the Certificate of Continuity of Governmental Operations.
-All certificates earned in Norwich University's College of Graduate and Continuing Studies and taken for credit will be recorded on the student's permanent academic record.
+The certificate awarded is at the graduate level for the Certificate of Teaching and Learning.
+If taken for credit, the certificate credits will be recorded on the student's permanent academic record.
 The student will receive a paper certificate indicating the certificate name and date earned.
 Certificates taken for no credit will not be recorded on the student's permanent academic record.